shack/synth/README.md

 `synth_pla` reads in an [Espresso](https://ptolemy.berkeley.edu/projects/embedded/pubs/downloads/espresso/index.htm) PLA description of the form
 ```
 .i 3
-.o 1
+.o 2
-100 1
-110 1
+000 00
-001 1
+001 01
+010 01
-011 1
+011 10
+100 01
+101 10
+110 10
+111 11
 .e
 ```
-and synthesizes the shortest program that implements that truth table using the operators and, or, xor, not, and3, or3.
+and synthesizes the shortest program that implements that truth table using the operators not, and, or, xor, eq.
+Don't care entries (`-`) in input and output are supported.
+See `synth_pla -h` for more options.

 For an example, type
 ```